MartinDC/Elementary/README.md

 ```

 ### Config
-You can **optionally** pass a config as a parameter to runSimulation.
-Here you can control things like generations and style.
+You can **optionally** pass a config to Elementary by using the chainable function **withConfig(elementaryConfig)**.
+Here you control things like generations and style.

 ```ts
 {